 Even after you’ve been treated, you can be reinfected with Hep C, so it’s important to take precautions to protect yourself.

 The precautions required to help prevent transmission are largely straightforward and involve being aware of anything that may have come into contact with your blood, such as:

 If you have Hep C and your blood comes into contact with anything, it’s best to properly clean and thoroughly disinfect the item with bleach or properly dispose of the object before it comes into contact with anyone else.
 Cover any open sores, wear protective gloves, and do not donate blood, tissue or sperm.
-Inform your sexual partner and speak to your doctor.
+Inform your sexual partner and speak to your healthcare professional.

 It’s important to know that Hep C cannot be spread through close contact such as touching, hugging or kissing.
 Nor is it spread by coughing, sneezing, or through food or water.